 The Ferruginous Hawk is a unique type of hawk found in Utah.
 This raptor is the largest North American species of hawk and one of the most impressive creatures to find flying in the skies here.

-The Ferruginous Hawk has several special characteristics that make it stand out, including being heavily feathered in white and tan with rusty-red plumage on its back and wings and its size ranging from 20 to 28 inches.
+The Ferruginous Hawk has several special characteristics that make it stand out, including being heavily feathered in white and tan with rusty-red plumage on its back and wings and ranging in size from 20 to 28 inches.

 This impressive bird can often be seen scavenging for food in fields, hovering over water sources, and soaring high above mountain tops.

-With their spectacular presence, they easily become one of the most conspicuous types of hawks in Utah you may encounter in Utah.
+With their spectacular presence, they easily become one of the most conspicuous types of hawks you may encounter in Utah.

 9. Rough-legged Hawk